Pascal-J/multiline-tacit-and-macros---J/README.md

 F3;0;Clipboard append exec;DoWithMacro@((' ' , wdclippaste@:(''"_)) findline_jpp_ ])''

 J must be restarted after userkeys.cfg is saved.
-Afterwards hitting F12 will let you execute any line or selection in the console.
+Afterwards hitting F12 will let you execute any line or selection in the console or edit window.
+The results are placed in console.

 If that line has a macro on its right, then it will modify the line prior to execution, including recursively scanning for more macros.
 F12 will show you the final code that is run, followed by a linear representation of its result.